-Where people hack their electric scooters they run the risk of causing harm to themselves or to the e-scooter.
+When people hack their electric scooters they run the risk of causing harm to themselves or the e-scooter.
 Below are some of the key reasons why you shouldn't try to make your electric scooter go faster.

 Increasing the speed by 5km/hr on a Xiaomi electric scooter can greatly reduce the battery life and e-scooters long term performance.
 This means that your battery will deplete faster and need to be charged more often which is bad for the battery’s health.
 This leads to charging cycles happening more frequently and you’ll reach the end of the battery’s expected life sooner.
 The 5km/hr may not be worth shorting the expected lifespan of your electric scooter.

 By increasing the speed of your electric scooter beyond the manufacturer’s specifications you run the risk of melting wires and damaging control boards as well as other electrical components of your e-scooter.
 By increasing the speed you are telling the motor to go faster which pulls more power from the controller and battery to the motor.
 The increased power generates heat which can melt wires, controllers and other parts.
 Where wires are melted they need to be repaired, and where a controller is damaged it needs to be replaced.
 So for the short term reward of having the electric scooter go faster, it can lead to repair costs down the line.
 It can also create a fire hazard if wires inside the electric scooter ignite.